Depression is more than sadness. It’s a health condition that can be treated—so you can start feeling better.

 Here’s the good news: Once a diagnosis is made, most cases of depression can be treated through a combination of therapy and medications.
 Plus, along with doctor-prescribed treatments, there are many ways you can help cheer yourself up.

 1. Get moving.
 Any form of regular exercise boosts mood and energy, Eckler explains.
 “It’s hard to get moving when you’re feeling down, so start with small steps and build from there,” she says.
 Start by standing, stretching, or taking a quick walk around your house or neighborhood.
 When you’re up for it, SilverSneakers classes are a great way to get active and connect with new people.
 If you prefer exercising solo, check out this beginner’s guide to the gym.

 2. Try meditating.
 Research has shown that medication can improve depression symptoms, and Fisher equates the benefits of 30 minutes of meditation to the effects of one antidepressant pill.
 Of course, if your doctor has prescribed medication, you should continue to take it as instructed—but you can add meditation to your routine.
-There are plenty of apps that can help you get started, including Headspace (available on the App Store and Google Play), Calm (App Store and Google Play), and The Mindfulness App (App Store and Google Play).
+There are plenty of apps that can help you get started, including Headspace, Calm, and The Mindfulness App.
 You can also look for meditation or mindfulness classes in your community.